SA-22C/ProffieOS/README.md

+# PLEASE READ!
+This fork is depricated and no longer supported.
+Please refer to the main ProffieOS release for current downloads.

 # ProffieOS - SA-22C Fork

 The open source operating system.
 Proffie OS is supported on various platforms ranging from Teensy 3.2 development boards to its own dedicated ProffieBoard reference hardware.